FAQs

 If you have an injury or medical condition, please consult your doctor first and inform the teacher before class begins.
 We encourage you to be your own teacher, so listen to your body and how you are feeling and what your body is telling you.
 Yoga rewards persistence and hard work, but it is equally important to rest and recover when you need to.

+You should discuss this with your doctor before attending a class.
+If you had a regular yoga practice before pregnancy then it may be suitable for you to continue to do so during pregnancy, adapting certain poses when necessary.
 However, if you are brand new to yoga, it is recommended not to start with a physically challenging style like our heated dynamic yoga during pregnancy.
 This is because it will be too much for the body to start finding and strengthening muscles from not having them developed before hand.
+Please know that our teachers are not specifically trained in pregnancy yoga, so can only suggest basic alternatives in poses for you and you participate in classes at your own risk.